umbraco/UmbracoDocs/Umbraco-Uno/Getting-Started/Themes/index.md

 On the Theme settings node, you can define logos for both dark and light backgrounds, upload a favicon as well as choose an app icon for your website.

 :::tip
-We recommend that you upload `SVG` files for the logos and `PNG` files for both the facivon and the app icon.
+We recommend that you upload `SVG` files for the logos and `PNG` files for both the favicon and the app icon.
 :::